Blog

 The Real Problem With OASIS Isn’t Fraud

 This is why the clinical story so often doesn’t make sense.
 When the nurse’s admission assessment says the patient is at one level and the PT documents something completely different four days later, it looks like someone is lying.
 But usually, nobody is lying.
-Someone just didn’t understand the question, or didn’t take the time to really watch the patient do the thing they said they could do, or didn’t know what the OASIS developers were actually asking for.
+Someone just didn’t understand the question, or didn’t take the time to really watch the patient do the thing they said they could do, or didn’t know what the OASIS questions were actually asking for.

 Is the Home Safe?

 Can the family learn to manage the dressing changes?
-Can we work with the physician to change the IV antibiotic from three times a day to once, so that home health can cover it?
+Can we work with the physician to change the IV antibiotic from three times a day to once a day, so that home health can cover it?
 Can we put a home health aide in temporarily for bathing?
-We try everything we can to keep people in their homes, because that’s where they want to be and that’s where outcomes are better.
+We try everything we can to keep people in their homes, because that’s where they want to be and that’s where their outcomes are better.
 But the threshold question is always safety, and if the intake process isn’t capturing that context accurately, then we’re making clinical decisions on incomplete information.

 What I Want Technology to Actually Do

 I’ve been working with technology in home health for about 15 years now, starting with remote patient monitoring and moving into how we use digital tools to improve care delivery.
-And when I spoke at the National Alliance for Care at Home conference about the future of the EMR, the point I kept making was this: you have to include clinicians in the build.
+And when I spoke at the National Alliance for Care at Home pre-conference about the future of the Home Health EMR, the point I kept making was this: you have to include clinicians in the build.
 Don’t build something in a room full of engineers who’ve never been in a patient’s living room and then hand it to nurses and say, "Use this."